Madhava, co-inventor of the Low-Cost Portable Water Filatration System, with his mother.

 Yes, everyone is encouraged to participate!
 Inventors come from a wide variety of backgrounds.
 Are you a musician?
 Athlete?
 Artist?
 Do you like to cook or garden?
 Whatever your interest, think of something that can help you, a loved one, or even a pet, and you are on your way to becoming an inventor.
 Your idea might even win an award or prize!

 Yes!
-By competing in KCIC, you have the chance to win cash prizes, scholarships, and a chance to compete in the national and global competitions!
-Prizes will be awarded to the Best of Show winner and their teacher, the Linda Hall Library Staff Pick, and the top three inventions of each grade category.
+By competing in KCIC, you have the chance to win cash prizes and a chance to compete in the national and global competitions!
+At KCIC 2023, students received over $33,000 in cash prizes and awards.
+Award opportunities include:

 Yes!
 Students are encouraged to participate in other science fairs and engineering competitions.